 To have fall blooming flowers you’ll need to plant them in the spring!

 Fall Blooming Flowers

 Basil: Basil can be left to flower in the fall, attracting many kinds of pollinators.
 It will also allow you to collect your own seeds!
 (I like to grow Italian sweet leaf basil.)

-Borage: Borage, also called ‘bee bush’ is a self-seeding annual that will delight any garden area with an abundance of star-shaped purple flower.
-A companion to many vegetable plants, borage will bloom all season long and delight the bees.
-It will grow best in full sun.
-(Also called starflower.)
+Borage: Also called starflower or ‘bee bread’, borage is a self-seeding annual with star-shaped purple flowers.
+A companion to many vegetable and fruit crops, borage blooms all season long and delights the bees.
+It grows best in full sun.

 Broccoli: The spring broccoli is mostly finished producing by the time fall rolls around, and leaving the plants lets the bees access the flowers.
 Broccoli plants that are allowed to overwinter will bolt (flower) in the spring and provide the bees with the all-important early season forage.
 I like to do this if I can give up the growing space.